 In 2000, Heather and I married, my dad passed away, I began writing children’s books, and we bought our first home.
 What an amazing/crazy time it was!
 Then, the boys came along–Cooper in 2002 and Carson in 2003.

 Right around this time, I sold my first original book concept to a publisher and began dabbling in animation.
 I created a TV series called Farm Force and made a short film which won the Viewer’s Choice Award in the 2005 Nextoons: Nicktoons Film Festival.

 Since 2003, I have written and illustrated a ton of children’s books as well as created and executive-produced the Emmy-nominated children’s TV series Tasty Time with ZeFronk which aired on numerous Disney Channels from 2008-2016.
 I don’t do what I do for the accolades or publicity, but it’s nice to know that the work I’ve done has resonated with others.

 I am currently raising two teenagers, working on more original book projects and giving presentations to schools and organizations.
 I also ride my bike a lot, make home cooked-meals, play with the dog, practice my three-ball juggling and occasionally stare blankly into space.

 My goal has always been to strike a balance between family and work life, and for the most part, that has happened.
 Fortunately, I still find joy in what I do.
-I am grateful for my family, friends, and special people in my life that have given their love and support so generously.
+If I could live to be 100 years old and still be doing what I’m doing, that would be an amazing gift.
+I am grateful for my family, friends, and special people in my life who have given their love and support so generously.

-My family and I live in beautiful and sunny Orlando, Florida, U.S.A.
+My family and I live in beautiful & sunny Orlando, Florida, U.S.A.